-Students are formally admitted to the teacher education program by the Education Division faculty based upon satisfying the following minimum admissions requirements:
+Students become candidates for admission to the teacher education program by the Education Division faculty based upon satisfying the following minimum admissions requirements:

-- 1. 30 hours of credit - 2.
-Score of 235 or better on the C-BASE sub-tests - 3.
+- 1. 30 hours of credit - Passing scores on all sections of MoGEA - 3.
 M.V.C. and accumulative overall grade point average of 2.75 and a minimum ACT score of 20 - 4.
-"C" or better in EN 160, SP 100, and ED 100 - Completed application submitted to the Education office by October 15 for the fall semester and March 1 for the spring semester - Submission of a writing sample; and completion of remediation program if necessary - 7.
+"C" or better in EN 160, SP 100, and ED 100 - Completed application submitted to the Education office by October 15 for the fall semester and March 1 for the spring semester - 6.
+Submission of a writing sample; and completion of remediation program if necessary - 7.
 Proof of current CPR certification.